 Sharon Stevens accepting the Rev. William G. Gillespie Spirit of St. Louis Award on behalf of Lynn Beall.

 Rev. William G. Gillespie Spirit of St. Louis award winner, Chairman, President & CEO of Ameren Corporation, Thomas Voss.

-Club Board Education Chair Keith Williamson, Centene's executive vice president, corporate secretary & general counsel, bestowed the second annual $1,000 Dr. Cleveland Hammonds, Jr. Scholarship upon Neil Rakers.
-Dr. Linda Morice, SIUE associate professor and Department of Educational Leadership chair, take part in the ceremony.
+Club Board Education Chair Keith Williamson, Centene’s executive vice president, corporate secretary & general counsel, bestows the third annual $1,000 Dr. Cleveland Hammonds, Jr. Scholarship upon Candice Perkins.
+Taking part in the ceremony are Hammonds’ widow Yvonne and SIUE Department of Educational Leadership chair Dr. Linda Morice.

 MEDALS OF EXCELLENCE

 Major sponsors of the anniversary celebration were Ameren Missouri, Emerson, INTERCO Charitable Trust and United Way of Greater St. Louis.
 Mathews-Dickey provides structured athletic, educational and cultural-enrichment activities for more than 40,000 young men and women annually.
 For more information, call Barbara Washington or Bill Fronczak at (314) 382-5952, ext.
 234.

 ©2013 Mathews-Dickey Boys' & Girls' Club.
 All Right Reserved.